-Part 4 of the 2019 Easter Series at Union.
+Part 4 of the Easter series, "Suffering and Resurrection."
 On Palm Sunday, many churches, like they did so long ago, enter the sanctuary with palms in hand, praising our Savior, Jesus.
 But, what kind of God are we worshiping?
 The King who will come again in glory?
 Or the Suffering Servant who sacrificed himself of the cross?
 This sermon looks at the last week of Christ's life, detailing the human drama and dramatic irony, and demonstrates that our Savior calls to us in glory, but still bears the wounds of his suffering.
 Worthy is the lamb who was slain for your sin and mine.
 Both his suffering and resurrection deserve our focus when we choose to honor him.

-Part 5 of the 2019 Easter Series at Union.
+Part 5 of the Easter series, "Suffering and Resurrection."
 The Apostle Peter boldly preached the Gospel, the suffering and resurrection of Jesus and our need to repent and follow him, on the day of Pentecost.
 But only several weeks prior, we see a different Peter, one without hope, one who is essentially ashamed of the true Gospel of Christ.
 What brought this change?
 Peter certainly had a hope in God's Messiah, but the events of the crucifixion and his own denial of Jesus brought him face to face with the reality that perhaps his hope wasn't the hope Jesus offers us all through his suffering and resurrection.
 At least in part, our hope must be that no matter how badly we might have abandoned him, Jesus will not abandon us...to the grave, or to the corruption of our own hearts.